justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 }
 ```

 > Our next helper method in our example determines whether a particular shipping option is restricted for the order's shipping address.
-A restricted option will be filtered out, so it is not presented as an option to choose from.
+A restricted option will not presented as an option to choose from.
 >
 > We use the [CommerceAddressRestrictionLocalService](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-service/src/main/java/com/liferay/commerce/service/impl/CommerceAddressRestrictionLocalServiceImpl.java) to determine if the option is restricted for the order's address.
 We must also use our `CommerceOrder` object, which represents all kinds of information about the order being shipped.
 To see more methods you can use with a `CommerceOrder`, see [CommerceOrder.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrder.java) and [CommerceOrderModel.java](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-api/src/main/java/com/liferay/commerce/model/CommerceOrderModel.java).